Faisal Hawar

 Faisal Ahmed Yusuf "Hawar" (Faisal Xawaar, فيصل هوار) (born 1963) is a Somali Entrepreneur.
 He is the CEO/President and co-founder of the International Somalia Development Foundation as well as the Maakhir Resource Company.

 Personal life

 Hawar was born Faisal Ahmed Yusuf in 1963 in Aden, Yemen.
 His family hails from the Las Khorey area in the northern Sanaag region of Somalia, a stronghold of the Warsangali sub-clan of the Harti Darod.
-Faisal's father, the late Haji Hawar, was a prominent middle manager with British Petroleum based in Yemen.
+Faisal's father, the late Haji Hawar, was a prominent middle manager with BP based in Yemen.

 For his early education, Hawar attended school in Mogadishu, situated in the south-central Banaadir region of Somalia.
 He pursued his undergraduate studies abroad, earning a bachelor's degree in Statistics, Economics and Operation Research from the University of Pune in Maharashtra, India in 1987.
 Hawar followed that in 1989 with a master's degree in Statistics, Operations Research and Computer Programming from the Aligarh Muslim University in Aligarh, India.
-In 1993, he also earned a Postgraduate Diploma in Business Computing from the SCOTVEC in Edinburgh, Scotland.
+In 1993, he also earned a Postgraduate Diploma in Business Computing from the Scottish Vocational Education Council in Edinburgh, Scotland.